 The analytics-led recipe for success

 The answer starts with the right digital adoption solution.
-In leveraging a product such as Pendo Adopt, companies can undertake a five-step process to maximize the return on investment in their IT portfolios:
+In leveraging a product such as Pendo, companies can undertake a five-step process to maximize the return on investment in their IT portfolios:

 1. Identify the problem you want to fix.
 Start by thinking big: What is the business problem you’re trying to solve?
 Lagging productivity?
 A generally slow uptake on new and expensive features?
 A lack of collaboration among teams?
 Non-compliance in key areas?
 Whatever the challenge, it will manifest itself in specific ways, which is where step 2 comes in.